Regression of binary network data with exchangeable latent errors: Introduction

 This paper is organized as follows.
 As latent variable network models are strongly related to our work, we review them in detail in Section~\ref{sec:latent}.
 We provide supporting theory for exchangeable random network models and their connections to latent variable network models in Section~\ref{sec:exch}.
 In Section~\ref{sec:PX}, we define the PX model and then the estimation thereof in Section~\ref{sec:estimation}.
+In Section~\ref{sec:pred_proc}, we give a method for making predictions on unobserved relations.
 We provide simulation studies demonstrating consistency of the proposed estimation algorithm, and demonstrating the improvement with the proposed model over latent variable network models in estimating $\bbeta$ in Section~\ref{sec:sim}.
 We analyze a network of political books in Section~\ref{sec:data}, demonstrating the reduction in runtime when using the PX model, and compare its out-of-sample performance to existing latent variable network models.
 A discussion with an eye toward future work is provided in Section~\ref{sec:disc}.